 You can also alleviate patient anxiety by giving your patients the ability to focus on something beyond the exam itself.

 In-bore infotainment makes it possible to help a patient get through an exam by providing a high-quality video experience that can be enriched with customized content.
-Known as Innovision, this entertainment option provides clear audio signals and outstanding sound quality stemming in part from a unique-memory foam pillow that cancels out some of the noise of the MRI itself.
+The right entertainment option can potentially provide clear audio signals and outstanding sound quality thanks to the cancellation of some of the noise of the MRI itself.

-A patient becomes immersed in a sound and video experience from the moment they lie on the table.
-And all the while, he or she can see a display that denotes how much time they have left in the scan, and it’s easy to hear voice commands from the technologist.
+A patient can become immersed in a sound and video experience from the moment they lie on the table, all while being able to hear voice commands from the technologist.